 First of all, to verify that everything is fine with replication, you need to make sure that the UNC path \\lon-dc01 is available for reading SYSVOL and NETLOGON folders.

 If they are not available, you need to check the permissions on the folders and check the availability of RPC TCP/UDP 135 ports, maybe they are blocked by the firewall.

 To check if TCP port 135 on the domain controller returning error 1722 is in listening state, you can use telnet or the PowerShell Test-NetConnection cmdlet:

 telnet lon-dc01 135

 Test-NetConnection lon-dc01 –port 135

 A frequent source of such problems is the incorrect DNS configuration on the DC.
-Verify that the correct DC server order is specified in the DC network connection settings that did not want to replicate.
-The primary address should be the address of another DC, and the secondary one is himself IP address.
+Check the correct DC server order is specified in the DC network connection settings.
+The primary address should be the address of another DC, and the secondary one is it’s own IP address.

 For replication, Active Directory uses the dynamic range of TCP ports.
 Windows Server 2008 R2 (and higher) use the fooling range for TCP Dynamic RPC – from 49152 to 65535.

 In some cases, an AD administrator can fix Active Directory replication traffic on a specific port.
 To do this, you must specify the port number in the domain controller registry.
 For example, to fix replication traffic on TCP port 5000 (0x1388), you need to change the registry key on the domain controller:

 In the event that firewalls are installed on your network, and the replication port AD is fixed, then on the newly promoted DC replication won’t work, because it will try to replicate with the partner through the port from the dynamic range, which is blocked by the firewall.